-- 51.9.
-All teachers in the school should have access to advice, training and developmental opportunities appropriate to their needs, including needs identified in objectives or in appraisal statements or reports. - 51.10.A teacher serving an induction period under the Induction Regulations(21) must not teach for more than 90% of the time that a teacher at the school not subject to those regulations would be expected to teach.
+- 51.10.
+All teachers in the school should have access to advice, training and developmental opportunities appropriate to their needs, including needs identified in objectives or in appraisal statements or reports.
+The Professional Standards for Teaching and Leadership should be used by teachers to reflect on their practice and to inform their professional development review.
+This should then lead to the development of an individual professional learning journey in line with the National Professional Learning Entitlement. - 51.11.A teacher serving an induction period under the Induction Regulations(20) must not teach for more than 90% of the time that a teacher at the school not subject to those regulations would be expected to teach.

-(21) &quot;Induction Regulations" means the Education (Induction Arrangements for School Teachers) (Wales) Regulations 2015 (S.I.2015/484).
+^{(20) &}quot;Induction Regulations" means the Education (Induction Arrangements for School Teachers) (Wales) Regulations 2015 (S.I.2015/484).